stirtrek/stirtrek.github.io/Readme.md

 ## How do speaker/session pages get generated?
 Files in /scripts get run during a `hexo generate`, reading the data files, creating data for each individual html, and merging them with the appriorate templates.
 Also, magic.

+## How do I change static content?
+All of the static pages exist in /source/ as Markdown files.
+For example:
+* If you want to change the homepage, change /source/index.md.
+* The Code of Conduct is /source/Info/CodeOfConduct/index.md.

+The look and feel for these pages is driven from JavaScript and HTML stored in /themes/.
+Don't mess with those if you're not sure what you're doing ;)

+If you're new to Markdown, you can find a [simple overview here](https://www.markdownguide.org/basic-syntax/).

 ## Updating year to year
 A few things need to happen to roll the site to a new year:
 - _config.yml should be updated with the new year set as currentYear, and added to the allYears array